 - PMI Mortgage Insurance Company,

 - Genworth Mortgage Insurance Corporation,

 - United Guaranty Residential Insurance Company,

 - Radian Guaranty Inc.,

-- Republic Mortgage Insurance Company, whose parent, based on information filed with the SEC through July 1, 2008, is our largest shareholder, and
+- Republic Mortgage Insurance Company, whose parent, based on information filed with the SEC through November 1, 2008, is our largest shareholder, and

 - CMG Mortgage Insurance Company.

-Our relationships with our customers could be adversely affected by a variety of factors, including continued tightening of our underwriting guidelines, which will result in our declining to insure some of the loans originated by our customers.
-We believe the Federal Housing Administration, which until recently we was not viewed by us as a significant competitor, has substantially increased its market share, including insuring a number of loans that would meet our current underwriting guidelines at a cost to the borrower that is lower than the cost of our insurance.
+Our relationships with our customers could be adversely affected by a variety of factors, including continued tightening of our underwriting guidelines, which have resulted in our declining to insure some of the loans originated by our customers, and our announcement that we plan to discontinue ceding new business under excess of loss reinsurance programs.
+We believe the Federal Housing Administration, which in recent years was not viewed by us as a significant competitor, has substantially increased its market share in 2008, including insuring a number of loans that would meet our current underwriting guidelines at a cost to the borrower that is lower than the cost of our insurance.

-While the mortgage insurance industry has not had new entrants in many years, it is possible that positive business fundamentals combined with the deterioration of the financial strength ratings of the existing mortgage insurance companies could encourage the formation of start-up mortgage insurers.
+While the mortgage insurance industry has not had new entrants in many years, it is possible that the perceived increase in credit quality of loans that are being insured today combined with the deterioration of the financial strength ratings of the existing mortgage insurance companies could encourage the formation of start-up mortgage insurers.